Arno37/Mon_Vieux_Grimoire/README.md

 ## Description

-"Mon Vieux Grimoire" est une application web pour gérer des livres.
-Ce dépôt contient le frontend de l'application, développé avec React.
+"Mon Vieux Grimoire" is a web application for managing books.
+This repository contains the frontend of the application, developed with React.

-## Prérequis
+## Prerequisites

-- Node.js (version 14 ou supérieure)
+- Node.js (version 14 or higher)
-- npm (version 6 ou supérieure)
+- npm (version 6 or higher)